abdalrahman-shgori/spaceNet-Website/WHATSAPP_PREVIEW_GUIDE.md

 ## Expected Result
 After implementing these changes, when you share your website URL on WhatsApp, you should see:
-- ✅ Website title: "SPACENET - Your All-in-one Tech Partner"
+- ✅ Website title: "SPACECRAFT - Your All-in-one Tech Partner"
-- ✅ Description: "SPACENET - Your All-in-one tech partner.
+- ✅ Description: "SPACECRAFT - Your All-in-one tech partner.
 We provide software development, IT solutions, network services, and technology courses..."
 - ✅ Preview image: Your branded og-image.png
-- ✅ Website URL: spacenetiq.com
+- ✅ Website URL: spacecraftiq.com

 ## Support
 If you continue to have issues after implementing these changes: